Japan Air grounds Boeing 787 after battery problem

-TOKYO/SEATTLE (Reuters) - Japan Airlines Co Ltd (9201.T) said it temporarily grounded one of its Boeing 787 Dreamliners at Tokyo’s Narita International Airport on Tuesday after white smoke was spotted outside the plane and a battery cell showed clear signs of leaking.
+TOKYO/SEATTLE (Reuters) - Japan Airlines Co Ltd said it temporarily grounded one of its Boeing 787 Dreamliners at Tokyo’s Narita International Airport on Tuesday after white smoke was spotted outside the plane and a battery cell appeared to be leaking.

-Boeing Co (BA.N) said it was “aware of the 787 issue that occurred Tuesday afternoon at Narita, which appears to have involved the venting of a single battery cell.”
-Venting is the process of fumes and heat being channeled outside the battery casing and the aircraft when the battery overheats.
+Boeing Co said it was “aware of the 787 issue that occurred Tuesday afternoon at Narita, which appears to have involved the venting of a single battery cell.”
+Venting is the process of fumes and heat being channeled outside the aircraft when the battery overheats.

 “The issue occurred during scheduled maintenance activities with no passengers on board,” said Boeing.
 “The improvements made to the 787 battery system last year appear to have worked as designed.”